-This the second in a series of essays originally written by Alan Furth as assignments for an introductory course to market anarchism that he took at C4SS’s Stateless University.
+This the second in a series of essays originally written by Carlos Clemente as assignments for an introductory course to market anarchism that he took at C4SS’s Stateless University.
 For the third essay, click here.
 For the first, here.

 My very first assignment in the Introduction to Anarchism course at C4SS is a reflection on the concept of aggression.